 Dominate one wall with a huge piece of art.
 Here’s an opportunity to make a big statement in a living room without having to rely on extraneous paint or wallpaper.
 The key is this gorgeous oversize canvas of a blue agate stone.
 The extra large print livens up the space and keeps decorating costs down.
 Stunning blue plays against the neutral backdrop to strike the perfect balance between bold and serene.

 Install Graphic Tile

-Open almost any home decor magazine or tune in to shows like Fixer Upper and you've probably seen fabulous encaustic cement tiles.
-These handcrafted tiles were originally designed as flooring but are now making their mark on walls from trendy bathrooms and dining rooms to kitchens and mudrooms across the country.
+Open almost any home decor magazine or tune in to shows like Fixer Upper and you'll probably see fabulous encaustic cement tiles.
+These handcrafted tiles were originally designed as flooring, but are now making their mark on walls from trendy bathrooms and dining rooms to kitchens and mudrooms across the country.
 Picture these graphic tiles installed as an eye-catching kitchen backsplash paired with crisp white cabinets and lime washed floors.

 Stencil a Wall

 To create a sophisticated wall all by yourself, find a large stencil or download a stencil design.
 To make your own stencil, get a large Mylar stencil sheet, trace the design, and cut out the motif.

 Pick a coordinating background wall color and a contrasting paint.
 Either stipple with a stencil brush or make it fast and easy with a small foam roller.
 The overall design can be subdued by mixing glaze into the stencil paint or simply going with a strong, bold color.

 Start by painting a base color or simply use your original wall color to create a fun accent wall.
 Bring out washi tape to make stripes or geometrics.
 Create a large-scale pattern with metallic tape to span the entire wall for a high-end look.
 You can either hang art on the striped wall or let the stripes become an art statement of their own.